kullbachxyz/website/content/posts/vrouter-configuration.md

 +++
-date = '2025-06-05T19:23:03+02:00'
+date = '2025-06-06T08:23:03+02:00'
 title = 'LANCOM vRouter Config'
 +++

 This short guide is about how to configure a [LANCOM vRouter](https://www.lancom-systems.de/produkte/router-sd-wan/central-site-vpn-gateways/lancom-vrouter).
 I haven't found any proper documentation on how to do it via the CLI, so someone might find this useful.

 This guide will cover the following setps:
-1. an IP-Address for it's main INTRANET network
+1. configure an IP-Address for the main INTRANET network
-2. a user with admin rights for configuration via LANconfig
+2. create a user with admin rights for configuration via LANconfig
-3. change the second interface, to be used as WAN-Uplink
+3. change the second interface to be used as WAN-Uplink

 ### Prequesites
 LANCON allows you to install thier vRouter, with the LAN-Ports being limited to 1 Mbit/s, until the device is licensed.
 There is a free 30-day trial [available here](https://my.lancom-systems.de/service-support/registrierungen/demo-lizenzen/).